IHE/ITI.mCSD/input/pagecontent/index.md

-The Mobile Care Services Discovery (mCSD) Profile supports RESTful queries across related care service resources.
+The Mobile Care Services Discovery (mCSD) Profile supports RESTful queries across related care services resources.

 The loosely coupled design and flexible querying capability of the mCSD Profile means it can be deployed within a variety of eHealth